What Is Enterprise Architecture?

 Delivering Value To Business With Enterprise Architecture

-In an organization, the enterprise architecture facilities the business processes and the applications, information, and the technical infrastructure supporting them.
-It serves as a valuable management solution while addressing very important enterprise-wide concerns, such as the assessment of impact of business changes, the alignment of long range business plans with the system plans and the focus of the strategic use of technology.
+In an organization, the enterprise architecture facilitates the business processes and the applications, information, and technical infrastructure supporting them.
+It serves as a valuable management solution while addressing very important enterprise-wide concerns, such as the assessment of the impact of business changes, the alignment of long-range business plans with the system plans and the focus on the strategic use of technology.

 Interested in building a successful career in Enterprise Architecture?
-A certification in TOGAF can help you get there, giving you the advantage of standing a class apart from your peers.
-With 32 hours of instructor led training, 134 chapter end quizzes and 3 practice tests, downloadable eBooks, G116 document, learn TOGAF 9.1 from the best trainers in the industry.
+A TOGAF® Enterprise Architecture Training Course can help you get there, giving you the advantage of standing apart from your peers.

 Liked this article?
 Head over to our Online Resources Library for more!